Latin Fellows is designed to give one year of guidance, training and experience to recent college graduates considering teaching as a career.

 - Academic Assignments

 Compensation and benefits for participants accepted in the Latin Fellows program include:

-- Salary, life insurance, short and long term disability insurance
+- Salary, life insurance, and short and long term disability insurance

 - Flexible spending plan for certain health costs

-- Each Latin Fellow is assigned to a expert teacher who helps the fellow learn the basics of teaching methodology, classroom management, classroom technology and communication.
+- Each Latin Fellow is assigned to an expert teacher who helps the fellow learn the basics of teaching methodology, classroom management, classroom technology, and communication.

 - As the Fellows' comfort level increases, the expert teacher eases the fellow into assuming classroom teaching responsibilities.
 Most Fellows are teaching at least one class by the end of the first grading period.

 Fellows can get involved in a wide variety of school activities including:

 - Fellows assist in an extra-curricular area of interest (e.g., sports, theatre, STEM, or after-school clubs).